noorulhuda-swe/noorulhuda-swe/README.md

 ## 🌱 About Me

 - 🎓 Final year **Software Engineering** student — Bahawalpur, Pakistan
-- 🗣️ **IELTS certified** — ran free English communication classes for university students for a full semester
+- 🗣️ **IELTS certified** — ran free English communication classes for a full semester
-- 🌍 Applying for **Erasmus Mundus & DAAD** scholarships — destination: Germany 🇩🇪
+- 🌍 Applying for **Erasmus Mundus & DAAD** — destination: Germany 🇩🇪
-- 💡 My real skills: **communication, leadership, problem identification, building from scratch**
+- 💡 Real strengths: **communication, leadership, problem-solving, building from scratch**
-- ✍️ Writing about things Pakistani students deserve to know but nobody tells them
+- ✍️ Writing about what Pakistani students deserve to know but nobody tells them
 - 🔨 Building tools that close the gap between Pakistani students and global opportunity

 ---